 As I said, there is always something happening in Budapest: on numerous occasions, we simply went out for a walk to end up at a concert, a free festival of some kind (the beer festival was a pleasant surprise, where they had huge meat smokers there for delicious food and absolutely amazing beer!), street dancing and much, much more.

 There is indeed a lot happening in Bucharest as well and you certainly won’t get bored, especially in terms of high quality, free entertainment.
 But I would still assume that Budapest has more (and of higher quality) to offer.

 The fact that there is a lot more to do in Budapest than Bucharest also has to do with the way higher number of tourists and expats visiting or living there – but in the end, the “why” matters less than the fact that this is the reality: there’s a lot more to do in Hungary’s capital, for all ages.

-So overall, based on my first impression and minor interactions with people living in Budapest, I’d say that I prefer them better.
+So overall, based on my first impression and minor interactions with people living in Budapest, I’d say that they are more polite and seem overall happier.